Employers are challenged to seek new ways to realign working practices with today’s workforce reality.

 The research differentiated between age, which reflects years of total work experience and tenure, reflecting the number of years of experience with that specific employer.

-On average, worker age has no impact on any of the three business performance measures analysed.
+On average, worker age has no impact on any of the three business performance measures analyzed.
 But as employees’ average tenure rises, both financial and operational business results improve.
 Moreover, work groups with a diverse mix of ages do just as well as those comprised of similar-age employees.

 The message is clear: older workers are not less productive, and they do not hold back age-diverse groups, while longstanding employees typically add value through their expertise and experience, despite their higher cost.